eps696/SDfu/README.md

 ```
 python src/tokenflow.py -im _in/yoursequence -t "rusty metallic sculpture" --batch_size 4 --batch_pivot --cpu
 ```
 TokenFlow employs either `pnp` or `sde` method and can be used with various models & ControlNet options.
 *NB: this method handles all frames at once (that's why it's so stable).
 As such, it cannot consume unlimited sequences by design.
-Pivots batching & CPU offloading (introduced in this repo) allowed higher limits, however they still exist.
-As an example, I managed to process 200+ frames of 960x540 on a 3090 GPU in batches of 5 without OOM (or without going to the 10x slower shared RAM with new Nvidia drivers).*
+Pivots batching & CPU offloading (introduced in this repo) pushed the limits, yet hasn't removed them.
+As an example, I managed to process 300+ frames of 960x540 on a 3090 GPU in batches of 5 without OOM (or without going to the 10x slower shared RAM with new Nvidia drivers).*

 ## Fine-tuning